Kashmir: COVID looms large among political prisoners | DW | 27.05.2021

 She said the family received a phone call from jail authorities informing them of Sehrai's deteriorating health.

-"Before we could reach Jammu, he was already dead.
+"Before we could reach Jammu [region], he was already dead.
 The jail authorities didn't provide him medical care on time," she said.

 "We are deeply concerned about the casual approach of courts in dealing with the liberty matters of political prisoners.
 We have received a dead political prisoner while several hundred are languishing in different jails of India at the risk of contracting the virus," JKHCBA president Nazir Ronga told DW.